Essex Fire & Rescue Service Increase Efficiency by Hiring for Potential

 Challenge

-Before introducing the Arctic Shores behavioural-based assessment (BBA), ECFRS was struggling to attract a more diverse candidate pool, and to streamline a time-inefficient recruitment process.
+Before introducing the Arctic Shores task-based assessment, ECFRS was struggling to attract a more diverse candidate pool, and to streamline a time-inefficient recruitment process.
 One of the first challenges to address was a need to widen the candidate pool to improve inclusivity, to make applying to be a firefighter in Essex open to all.
 The second challenge was that, on average, they received over 1,000 applications each year for just 36 firefighter vacancies, and needed a time-efficient automated method of sifting through the applications to find suitable candidates.

 In conjunction with improving the efficiency of the process, they were also looking to remove any bias from their assessments to ensure there was no loss of diversity in later-stage candidates.